geet1575/FAST-G/Report.md

 - Added Dijkstra's and Kruskal's algorithms
 - Added APSP and Network Flow algorithms

+- Implemented a project to find a perfect matching of minimum weight in a bipartite graph using the Hungarian Algorithm

 # To Do

-- Fix the compilation errors
+- Fix the compilation errors in undirected weighted graph
-- Read up on perfect matchings and blossom's algorithm